-We recommend climbing Kilimanjaro between January and March, or between mid June and October, to enjoy the best weather conditions.
+We recommend climbing Kilimanjaro between mid December and March, or between mid June and October, to enjoy the best weather conditions.

 An important part of anyone’s Kilimanjaro preparation is choosing a time of year to climb the mountain.
 In fact, the question of when is the best time to climb Kilimanjaro is at the very top of our list of climbing Kilimanjaro FAQs that we receive from our family of travellers.